cocos/cocos-docs/en/asset-manager/downloader-parser.md

     cc.assetManager.loadAny({ url: 'http://example.com/myAsset.myformat' }, callback);
 ```

-Note that the processing can receive incoming optional parameters, which you can use to implement your own extensions, see [optional parameters](options.md#Expansion%20Engine) for details.
+Note that the processing can receive incoming optional parameters, which you can use to implement your own extensions, see [Optional Parameters](options.md#Expansion%20Engine) for details.